 Recreational Karate students are those who practice 2 or 3 times per week without any additional sport’s training.

-Above 4 intense training sessions per week, you can already consider your Karateka as athletes.
-No matter if they are competitors or not… Lovers of Traditional non-competitive students that devotedly go to the Dojo and train almost every day can be considered as “free athletes”!
+Above 4 intense training sessions per week, you can already consider your Karatekas as athletes.
+No matter if they are competitors or not… Lovers of Traditional non-competitive Karate who devotedly go to the Dojo and train almost every day can be considered as “free athletes”!

 You’re right!
 You consider them as “athletes” and give them whatever they need to reach “the next level” faster…

 - Karate Children and Adolescents – integrate static or dynamic planks and bridges with regularity.
 You can do it every class.
 As a motivation strategy include swiss balls and unstable surfaces.
-With children don’t make them suffer from static exercise, please!!
-We promise that we will help you with practical exercises, in a near future…
+With children, don’t make them suffer with static exercise, please!!
+We promise that we will help you with practical exercises, in the near future…

 - Karate Athletes (competitive or non-competitive) – include exercises with Medicine Balls, with Elastic Bands, Squats, Deadlifts, Lunges or any kind of standing multi-joint exercises where you can add external loads.
-With these group of students, you can also make some generic Core training in preparatory season.
+With this group of students, you can also make some generic Core training, in the preparatory season.

 If you want to develop the best punch technique and power you can, would you restrict yourself to making only triceps strengthening exercises, like Triceps Extensions with dumbells?!?